jeffcai/reader-digest/README.md

 5. **Weekly Digests**: Generate and publish weekly reading summaries

 ### For Admin Users
+- Log in via Logto (Google, GitHub, etc.) or a local admin account
+- After successful Logto login you're redirected to `/admin` with a Reader Digest session
 - Access admin panel to manage articles and digests
 - Create and edit weekly digests
 - Manage privacy settings for content